prajithkannan-prog/EI_22H039/README.md

 Automate tasks (for example, turning off lights when the temperature rises above a set level).

-Optionally, add or remove devices dynamically.
+Add or remove devices dynamically.

-Design Patterns Used
+Design Patterns Used :

 Observer Pattern (Behavioral) – Used to update devices whenever a change occurs in the system.